infracost/infracost-azure-devops/examples/terraform-cloud-enterprise/README.md

 # Terraform Cloud/Enterprise

 This example shows how to run Infracost in Azure Pipelines with Terraform Cloud and Terraform Enterprise.
 It assumes you have set a pipeline secret variable for the Terraform Cloud token (`tfcToken`).
-This token is used by the Infracost CLI run a speculative plan and fetch the plan JSON from Terraform Cloud to generate the cost estimate comment.
+This token is used by the Infracost CLI to run a speculative plan and fetch the plan JSON from Terraform Cloud to generate the cost estimate comment.

 [//]: <> (BEGIN EXAMPLE)